-N. Transitional Provisions, Coordinating Amendment, and Coming Into Force
+N. Transitional Provisions and Coming Into Force

-The bill includes transitional provisions (clauses 70-71) and also a coordinating amendment (clause 72).
+The bill includes transitional provisions (clauses 70-71).

-Specified provisions of the bill come into force on a day or days to be fixed by order of the Governor in Council (clause 73).
+Specified provisions of the bill come into force on a day or days to be fixed by order of the Governor in Council (clause 72).